Bicycle performance: Energy output

-Active humans can produce between 1.5 Watts per kilogram of body mass (untrained), 3.0 W/kg (fit), and 6.6 W/kg (top-class male athletes).
-5 W/kg is about the level reachable by the highest tier of male amateurs for longer periods.
-Maximum sustained power levels during one hour range from about 200 W (NASA experimental group of "healthy men") to 500 W (men's world hour record).
+How much power humans can generate and for how long varies with physical form.
+The specific power may be expressed in watts per kilogram of body mass.
+Active cyclists can produce from 1.0 W/kg (novice female) 2.2 W/kg (average untrained male), 3.0 W/kg (male, fair or female, good [fitness]), and 6.6 W/kg (top-class male athletes) at their functional threshold power (about one hour).
+5 W/kg is about the level reachable by excellent male or exceptional female amateurs.
+Maximum sustained power levels during one hour are recorded from about 200 W (NASA experimental group of "healthy men") to 500 W (Eddy Merckx on ergometer 1975).
+For a day's pedalling these figures can roughly be halved, for a minute's duration doubled.